 The College’s student body is a diverse community from more than 30 states and 50 countries, enriching the campus culture and exposing students to new, enlightening worldviews.
 Likewise, professors hail from myriad personal and professional backgrounds, bringing with them distinguished experience and dedication that expands students’ intellectual and personal horizons.

-Emmanuel’s more than 60 undergraduate programs promote investigation across a breadth of disciplines.
-Whether they pursue science, business, nursing, education, or the humanities, students enthusiastically embrace the College’s mission to foster effective and ethical leaders for the 21st century workplace.
+Emmanuel’s more than 70 undergraduate programs promote investigation across a breadth of disciplines.
+Whether they pursue science, business, nursing, education, or the humanities, students enthusiastically embrace the College’s mission to foster effective and ethical leaders for the 21st-century workplace.
 Beyond the classroom, significant opportunities lie just outside Emmanuel’s gates, surrounding students with internship and career connections at renowned leaders in countless fields of work.

 Emmanuel College was founded by the Sisters of Notre Dame de Namur as the first Catholic college for women in New England.
 The mission of Emmanuel encompasses its identity as a Catholic collegeーuniversal in breadth and inclusive of all.
 The College celebrates its connection to the religious and educational mission of a Catholic Church committed to human rights, social justice and global peace within the context of the Catholic intellectual tradition.
 As part of its Catholic identity, the College encourages students and faculty of all religious backgrounds to learn and to teach in a respectful, civil environment shaped by intellectual inquiry, open, informed debate, integrity and strong ethical values.
 These ideas provide the context for how Emmanuel understands its mission, as do more recent discussions on the characteristics of American Catholic colleges.
 These characteristics include a continued dialogue between faith and reason; a strong sense of community; the centrality of theology and philosophy in the curriculum; a commitment to education for social justice; service to others; and the celebration of Liturgy.

-Emmanuel College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC) through its Commission on Institutions of Higher Education.
+Emmanuel College is accredited by the New England Commission of Higher Education (NECHE).

 Get to know Emmanuel College